 Communication, Collaboration and Service

 Promote collaboration with all units of the college to support student learning and student success.
+Provide oversight for customer relationship and student financial success management platform tools.
+Trouble-shoot communication issues between Banner 9 and financial aid platform software tools.
+Design CRM automated communication streams for prospective/current students in collaboration with UG Admissions, Marketing and Communication, Registration and Records and Student Accounts.
+Improve customer service outreach and problem-solving including phone system, phone response, texting and email response.
 Develop and conduct financial aid presentations and participate in outreach activities, such as New Student Orientation, High School Outreach programs including SUNY programs, financial aid workshops, etc. Develop, design, revise, and update all publications (website, college catalog, and other media) relating to financial aid, such as financial aid applications, forms used for tracking applications, correspondence forms, and brochures.
 Provide training and materials to College staff regarding the financial aid process.
 Facilitate coordination and communication between respective college departments as they relate to the Financial Aid Office's role in creating a positive educational experience for students.
 Address complaints and resolve problems.
 Integrate efforts to maximize Financial Aid's role in recruiting and retention.
 Utilize bi-monthly director's meetings as a communication platform.
 Foster positive collaborative relationships with campus and community constituents in addressing matters of common concern, including the enhancement of institutional commitment to an inclusive and accessible community of learning.

 Compliance and Risk Management

 Develop, implement and revise policies and procedures to ensure compliance with federal and state laws, regulations and college policies related to financial aid and scholarships.
-Coordinate and manage all financial aid programs, ensuring compliance with all federal, state, and institutional financial aid regulations, policies, and procedures for the institution.
+Oversee coordination with federal or state financial aid auditors.
+Aid the Registrar to coordinate and manage all financial aid programs, ensuring compliance with all federal, state, and institutional financial aid regulations, policies, and procedures for the institution.
 Monitor, approve, and revise all financial aid packaging for all qualified applicants in accordance with federal, state, institutional, and other policies and procedures.
 Collaborate with ASC on Satisfactory Academic Progress (SAP) and aid in the return of Title IV Funds processes.
 Oversee coordination of student loan processing between students, federal government, and the institution.
 Oversee Title IV refunds and repayments, including U.S. Department of Education and National Student Loan Data System notifications.
 Work with Student Accounts and Registration & Records to ensure accurate and timely exchange of information for financial aid and work with the reconciliation process.
 Ensure that all programs and services in the unit comply with relevant state and federal laws.
 Provide administrative oversight for compliance audits throughout the division.

 The Financial Aid Office assists the public with all aspects of financing a college education, including: